 Tips for Avoiding Crowds at Bryce Canyon

 One of the major drawbacks of visiting Bryce Canyon National Park is the crowds.
-This area sees tons of traffic, even when there’s bad weather.
+As one of the prettiest national parks in the US, this area sees tons of traffic, even when there’s bad weather.

 Compared to the utter solitude of the nearby San Rafael Swell and Escalante, this place can seem like a metropolis.
 Here are a few tips for avoiding the crowds: